-Whilst most of the world is prevaricating on the use of rubberised asphalt, Victoriat State in Australia has started trialling a new road surfactant called Tonerseal than combines recycled rubber with recycled toner
+Whilst most of the world is prevaricating on the use of rubberised asphalt, Victoria State in Australia has started trialling a new road surfactant called Tonerseal than combines recycled rubber with recycled toner.

-The new road seal was sprayed onto the existing road pavement on the Murray Valley Highway near Cobram in northern Victoria; a road that carries high volumes of traffic, including a substantial number of semi-trailers and other large trucks.
+The new road seal was sprayed onto the existing road pavement on the Murray Valley Highway near Cobram in northern Victoria

 Every kilometre of road lane sprayed with the new road seal, developed in Melbourne by the infrastructure services company Downer, uses toner from about 6400 cartridges, as well as recycled rubber from almost 145 car tyres.